bbchung/clighter/README.md

 ### g:clighter_clang_options

-The compiler options for libclang.
-Sometimes Clighter doesn't do corret highlighting cause Clang can't parse the source code, then you need tell Clang how to parse it.
-You can set the compiler options to the list in g:clighter_clang_options.
+The compiler options for Clang.
+Sometimes Clighter doesn't do correct highlighting cause Clang can't parse the source code without necessary options, so you need tell Clang how to parse the code.
+You can set the compiler options to g:clighter_clang_options with list.

 Default: `[]`
 ```vim